RangeshPandianPT/Java-ArrayConcepts/README.md

 🚀 Key Points

-1.Arrays are zero-indexed: the first element is at index 0.
+1. Arrays are zero-indexed: the first element is at index 0.

-2.You must specify the type and size at creation.
+2. You must specify the type and size at creation.

-3.Java arrays are objects, so they are stored in the heap memory.
+3. Java arrays are objects, so they are stored in the heap memory.

-The default values for arrays depend on the data type: e.g., 0 for int, null for objects, false for boolean.
+4. The default values for arrays depend on the data type: e.g., 0 for int, null for objects, false for boolean.

 🔍 Types of Arrays

-1.One-Dimensional Arrays: Basic arrays like int[] arr.
+1. One-Dimensional Arrays: Basic arrays like int[] arr.

-2.Multi-Dimensional Arrays: Arrays of arrays (e.g., 2D arrays like int[][] matrix).
+2. Multi-Dimensional Arrays: Arrays of arrays (e.g., 2D arrays like int[][] matrix).

 📦 Applications of Arrays

-1.Storing collections of data (scores, names, etc.)
+1. Storing collections of data (scores, names, etc.)

-2.Foundations for advanced structures (lists, matrices, etc.)
+2. Foundations for advanced structures (lists, matrices, etc.)

 3.Used in sorting, searching, and algorithm design